+A shoulder tattoo is a great place to start if you’re thinking about getting a tattoo.
 These tattoos usually sit on top of the shoulder and look best when done as an upper arm tattoo.
 The design is often created with thick lines and colors that make it appear as though it is standing apart from the skin in a 3D effect.
-This type of lighthouse tattoo can also be created so it fits with other images or symbols that are meaningful to you such as an anchor, compass, ocean, or birds flying over water.
+This type of lighthouse tattoo can also be created so it fits with other images or symbols that are meaningful to you, such as an anchor, compass, ocean, or birds flying over water.

 10. Sleeve Lighthouse Tattoo